AlessandroGnutti/Transform-Index-Prediction-based-on-FCNN/README.md

 ## Organization

-In [**Matlab code**](https://github.com/AlessandroGnutti/Transform-Index-prediction-based-on-FCC/tree/main/Matlab code) you can find the confusion matrices and the top-k accuracies for each dataset (with and without prediction mode for residuals).
+In [**Matlab code**](https://github.com/AlessandroGnutti/Transform-Index-prediction-based-on-FCC/tree/main/Matlab code) you can find .

 In [**Results**](https://github.com/AlessandroGnutti/Transform-Index-prediction-based-on-FCC/tree/main/Results) you can find the confusion matrices and the top-k accuracies for each dataset (with and without prediction mode for residuals).